 Karen has a strong leadership and coaching background with over twenty-five years of experience in pharmaceutical, education, government and healthcare industries.
 Karen is currently the owner and head instructor at Rising Crane Training Center in Carbondale where she designs and implements martial art, leadership and family programs to over 120 clients and the community.
 Karen is an experienced Fifth Degree Black Belt in martial arts with 20 years of experience.

 Anna Cole May 2016-May 2019

 Anna grew up in Cincinnati, Ohio where she attended one of the country's first public, Montessori K-6th grade schools.
 She attended the University of New Mexico for an undergraduate degree in Interdisciplinary Studies, Southern Oregon University for a masters of science degree in environmental education and returned to UNM for her doctoral degree in education.
 Anna was a founding board member of the Children's Kiva Montessori School, a Colorado charter school located in Cortez.
-Anna lives in Carbondale with her children Henry, Caroline and Maggie (attending Ross and MSMS) and her husband Dustin, a physician at Valley View Hospital.
+Anna lives in Carbondale with her children, who attend RMS (Henry, Caroline and Maggie.
+Her husband Dustin is a physician at Valley View Hospital.
 Anna currently works as a curriculum developer for the Crow Canyon Archaeological Center, developing curriculum that brings together people, places, culture and science.

 Robin Cole, Vice President